itera-io/terraform-provider-taikun/docs/resources/cloud_credential_aws.md

 ### Read-Only

+- `availability_zones` (List of String) The given AWS availability zones for the region.
 - `created_by` (String) The creator of the AWS cloud credential.
 - `id` (String) The ID of the AWS cloud credential.
 - `is_default` (Boolean) Indicates whether the AWS cloud credential is the default one.